aocg-ucm/diffractio/README.rst

 * masks: Masks and Diffractive Optical elements.
 * fields:  Propagation techniques, parameters and general functions.

-The paraxial vector propagation techniques are implemented to:
+The paraxial vector propagation techniques are implemented in modules:

-* XY - fields are defined in the xy transversal plane.
+* vector_paraxial_XY - Ex and Ey electric field components are defined, which allows polarization analysis.

+For the vector analysis, we also use the py_pol module: https://pypi.org/project/py-pol/

 Sources